SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingLoadBalancerLBCookieStickinessPolicy.md

----
-layout: glossary
-title: Add-VSElasticLoadBalancingLoadBalancerLBCookieStickinessPolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticLoadBalancingLoadBalancerLBCookieStickinessPolicy

 ## SYNOPSIS
-Adds an AWS::ElasticLoadBalancing::LoadBalancer.LBCookieStickinessPolicy resource property to the template
+Adds an AWS::ElasticLoadBalancing::LoadBalancer.LBCookieStickinessPolicy resource property to the template.
+Specifies a policy for duration-based session stickiness for your Classic Load Balancer.

 ## SYNTAX